Confidence, Independent creative thinking and Passion

 Helen Edwards was born in South Africa, grew up in several countries overseas as an ex-pat, and returned to the UK at the age of 15.
 She studied Fine Art (BA) at Brookes University, specializing in printmaking, performance Art, and Film.
 After gaining her PGCE in Secondary Art, Craft and Design she has taught in several schools in Oxfordshire and Buckinghamshire.

-Her work is primarily focused on culture, water and communication influenced by her transient childhood.
+Her work is primarily focused on culture, water, and communication, influenced by her transient childhood.
 Helen exhibits during Artweeks and other venues in and around Oxford.

 JAYA MANSBERGER